Makindo Medical Notes"One small step for man, one large step for Makindo" |

 Related Subjects: |Cellulitis |Pyoderma gangrenosum |Pemphigus Vulgaris |Toxic Epidermal Necrolysis |Stevens-Johnson Syndrome |Necrotising fasciitis |Gas Gangrene (Clostridium perfringens) |Purpura Fulminans |Anatomy of Skin

-Purpura fulminans is defined by the sudden onset of widespread purpura (bruising) that evolves into hemorrhagic necrosis.
-It is typically classified into three main types based on the underlying cause:
+Purpura fulminans is defined by the sudden onset of widespread purpura that evolves into hemorrhagic skin necrosis due to microvascular thrombosis and DIC.
+It is classically divided into three main categories: